OleksiyRudenko/appfs/README.md

 Project root folder must contain `APPFS.md` describing source in more details.

-Each sub-folder contained may also contain explaining `APPFS.md`.
+`APPFS-tree.md` may contain complete or partial folder structure.

-`README.md` isn't used for that purpose to avoid mix up with project description.
+Each sub-folder may also contain explaining `APPFS.md` and/or `APPFS-tree.md`.

 ### Files